 Alhambra is a city located in Los Angeles County California.
-Alhambra has a 2020 population of 81,881.
-Alhambra is currently declining at a rate of -0.76% annually and its population has decreased by -1.54% since the most recent census, which recorded a population of 83,160 in 2010.
+With a 2020 population of 82,824, it is the 108th largest city in California and the 463rd largest city in the United States.
+Alhambra is currently declining at a rate of -0.03% annually and its population has decreased by -1.99% since the most recent census, which recorded a population of 84,509 in 2020.
+Spanning over 8 miles, Alhambra has a population density of 10,854 people per square mile.

 According to the most recent ACS, the racial composition of Alhambrawas: